Jfortin1/ComBatHarmonization/R/README.md

 # ComBat harmonization in R

 ## 1. Installation

-- Load the two scripts `/scripts/combat.R` and `scripts/utils.R` into R
+ To use ComBat, load the two scripts `/scripts/combat.R` and `scripts/utils.R` into an R session.

 ## 2. Multi-Site Harmonization